Serge Gainsbourg station

-Serge Gainsbourg (/fr/) is a station on Line 11 of the Paris Métro.
+Serge Gainsbourg (/fr/) is a station on Line 11 of the Paris Metro.
 It is located at Square Henri-Dunant in the suburb of Les Lilas.
 It opened on 13 June 2024 as part of the line's eastward extension to Rosny–Bois-Perrier.

 History

 Name

 The station was initially given the provisional name of Liberté.
 It was then renamed Serge Gainsbourg, after the French artist who had composed the song "Le Poinçonneur des Lilas" ("The ticket-puncher of Les Lilas") in 1958.
 There have been objections to naming it after Gainsbourg, citing "misogyny".

 Construction

 On 16 July 2021, the tunnel boring machine, Sofia, arrived at the station after more than 15 months of digging since January 2020, marking the end of excavation works for the extension of Line 11.
 The construction of the main entrance was completed by the end of January 2022 while the other entrance was completed in July 2022.
 Track laying also began in February 2022.
 The station was designed by architects Richez Associés, who also designed three other stations on the extension.